-Leadership experiences in the Master’s Programs test and increase leadership abilities through hands on experience, relationships, and feedback, and reflection.
+Leadership experiences in the Master’s Programs test and increase leadership abilities through hands on experience, relationships, feedback and reflection.
 Organizations and communities are seeking leaders that can drive results and create positive change.
-Your classroom experience will equip you with exceptional analytical skills, pair this with leadership experience to demonstrate a powerful and unique combination of skills!
+Your classroom experience will equip you with exceptional analytical skills.
+Pair this with leadership experience to demonstrate a powerful and unique combination of skills!
 Make an investment in your leadership development today to build a competitive advantage in the job market and beyond.

 Leadership Competency Assessment and Coaching

-During their first year in the program, students assess and receive feedback about how often they engage in leadership behaviors via a multi-rater assessment tool.
-Information from the assessment, as well as information about the student’s career strategy and professional goals, is used in one on one coaching sessions to increase self-awareness and create an individual development plan.
+During your first year in the program, students assess and receive feedback about how often they engage in leadership behaviors via a multi-rater assessment tool.
+Information from the assessment, as well as information about the student’s career strategy and professional goals, is used in one-on-one coaching sessions to increase self-awareness and create an individual development plan.
 The individual development plan then serves as a guide for how students plan their leadership and professional development activities while in the program.
 Students may repeat this process during their second year to measure their growth.

-Coaches are career counselors and retired executives from the Krannert Professional Development Center, and staff members that work in roles related to student development within the MBA and MS Programs Office.
+Coaches are career counselors and retired executives from the Krannert Professional Development Center, and staff members that work in roles related to student development within the MBA and Master's Programs Office.

 Student Clubs and Organizations

-The Master’s program community is home to the Krannert Graduate Student Association (KGSA) and nearly 25 vibrant student led clubs and organizations.
+The MBA and Master’s Program community is home to the Krannert Graduate Student Association (KGSA) and over 30 vibrant student led clubs and organizations.
+There are several professional clubs focusing on a business function, cultural clubs and special interest clubs.
 Clubs are a leadership development laboratory where students work collaboratively with faculty, staff, employers, and alumni to apply and test their leadership capabilities.
-Initiatives and programs led by clubs and organization enhance the educational experience for all and allow students to leave a lasting impact on the school.
+Initiatives and programs led by clubs and organizations enhance the educational experience for all and allow students to leave a lasting impact on the school.

-Krannert Life is your destination for information about student clubs, activities and events, and blog entries to help you learn more about your classmates and the program.
+The activities of clubs include city treks, networking events, case competitions, industry specific workshops and far more.
+Visit Krannert Life for more information about student clubs, activities and events, and blog entries to help you learn more about your classmates and the program.
 Each week, KGSA publishes a newsletter via e-mail to all students via the Krannert Life website.

-Each year, second year master’s students are selected to mentor and advise new student study teams.
-The Launching Global Leaders program has helped us bring more focus to the work on of the Mentors.
+Each year, second year Kranenrt master’s students are selected to mentor and advise new student study teams.
 Mentors connect students to opportunities to get involved and take a leadership role within the community, while supporting new students in their transition to Master’s student life.
 Mentors take the Mentoring and Socialization course (OBHR 560) to equip them with training and skills to be effective in their position and grow as a leader.

 Launching Global Leaders Course (MGMT 390)

-This course, required for first year MBA, MSHRM, MSIA and MS(F) students, focuses on leadership competency and professional development skill building activities within the following learning goals:
+This course, required for first year MBA, MSHRM and MS(F) students, focuses on leadership competency and professional development skill building activities within the following learning goals:

 - Prepare to engage in the Master’s student experience within the community and within the job or internship search.